apache/directory-fortress-core/README-QUICKSTART-WINDOWS.txt

 ###################################################################################
 # Guidelines & Tips for first-time users
 ###################################################################################
-- In the document that follows, when you read  "[version]" or "[platform]" with correct Fortress edition.
+- In the document that follows, when you read  "[version]" or "[platform]" substitute with current package info.
   For example - if version is 1.0.0 and platform is 'Windows Silver i686', change fortressBuilder-[platform]-[version].jar to fortressBuilder-Windows-Silver-i686-1.0.0.zip

+- Does your machine OS end with an 'X'?
+Go to README-QUICKSTART.txt
 ___________________________________________________________________________________
 ###################################################################################
 # I. Instructions to extract and configure Fortress Builder Package to